Huntington earns perfect score on HRC’s Municipal Equality Index

 CHARLESTON, W.Va. — For the first time ever, a West Virginia city scored a perfect 100 points on the Human Rights Campaign’s Municipal Equality Index.

 The Municipal Equality Index is an annual measure of a city’s laws and policies that protect and support LGBTQ people.
-The 2019 index was released Tuesday morning, and five West Virginia cities were scored.
+The 2019 index was released Tuesday morning, and seven West Virginia cities were scored.

 “West Virginia has made important strides in ensuring that LGBTQ people feel safe to live, work and raise a family,” said Andrew Schneider, executive director of Fairness West Virginia.
 “Our communities should feel proud of the progress we’ve made in a year, but we can’t stop now.
 All LGBTQ people — no matter their zip code — should be equally protected.
 It’s time for our legislators to adopt a statewide law banning discrimination on the basis of sexual orientation and gender identity.”